pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - Start battle: Instantly kill all non-[color] allys
 - Turn start: If there are no [color] allys, gain +3 income
 - Turn start: If there are no [color] allys, gain 2 rerolls
-- Turn start: If there are no [color] allys, give the best sorcery ally +15% SORC
+- Turn start: If there are no [color] allys, give allies +15% power
 - On reroll: If there are only [color] allys, gain +1/+1
 - Turn start: If won previous battle, spawn a random [color] item
 - Turn start:  If there are only [color] allys, gain 1 reroll